-The bq24750A uses a high-accuracy voltage regulator for the charging voltage.
-The internal default battery-voltage setting is $V{BATT} = 4.2 \text{ V} \times \text{cell}$ count.
-The regulation voltage is ratiometric with respect to VDAC.
-The ratio of VADJ and VDAC provides an extra 12.5% adjustment range on the V{BATT} regulation voltage.
-By limiting the adjustment range to 12.5% of the regulation voltage, the external resistor mismatch error is reduced from ±1% to ±0.1%.
-Therefore, an overall voltage accuracy as good as 0.5% is maintained, even while using 1%-mismatched resistors.
+The bq24753 uses a high-accuracy voltage regulator for charging voltage.
+Internal default battery voltage setting $V{BATT} = 4.2 \text{ V} \times \text{cell}$ count.
+The regulation voltage is ratiometric with respect to VADC.
+The ratio of VADJ and VDAC provides extra 12.5% adjust range on V{BATT} regulation voltage.
+By limiting the adjust range to 12.5% of the regulation voltage, the external resistor mismatch error is reduced from ±1% to ±0.1%.
+Therefore, an overall voltage accuracy as good as 0.5% is maintained, while using 1% mismatched resistors.
 Ratiometric conversion also allows compatibility with D/As or microcontrollers (μ C).
 The battery voltage is programmed through VADJ and VDAC using Equation 1.